ros2/ros2_documentation/source/How-To-Guides/Documenting-a-ROS-2-Package.rst

 Doxygen is a tool for automatically generating C++ API docs from code comments.
 While Doxygen can also generate HTML output directly, in the usual workflow for ROS packages, Doxygen produces machine readable output in XML format which is then consumed by Sphinx and integrated with the rest of the documentation.
-Doxygen-only docs are possible by only enabling the Doxygen builder in ``rosdoc2.yaml``, but rather uncommon.
+Doxygen-only docs are possible by only enabling the Doxygen builder in ``rosdoc2.yaml``, but this is uncommon.

 Customizing Sphinx Documentation
 --------------------------------